launches

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fact-checks natural-language claims against authoritative sources, specifically company-financial claims from SEC EDGAR+XBRL.
-It lists the possible verdicts and differentiates from siblings by noting it replaces 4-6 sequential calls, making the purpose highly specific and distinguishable.
+The description clearly defines the tool as natural-language claim verification against authoritative sources, specifically for company-financial claims.
+It provides trigger phrases and explicitly distinguishes from siblings by stating it replaces 4-6 sequential calls, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.